 Professional career of Herbert Simon

 Here he also attended seminars organized by the staff of the Cowles-committee.
 Others who contributed to this were Tjalling Koopmans, Jacob Marschak and Trygve Haavelmo.
-Together with them, Simon began a deep study of economics in the field of institutionalism.
-It was Jacob Marschak who wanted Simon on board to help them research the future economic effects of atomic energy.
+Together with them, he began a deep study of economics in the field of institutionalism.
+It was Jacob Marschak who wanted him on board to help them research the future economic effects of atomic energy.